 We will respond to your request within 30 days (although we may be allowed to extend this period in certain cases) and will only disagree with you if certain limited conditions apply.
 Examples would be:

 Right to restrict processing: You have the right to request that we restrict our processing of your personal data in certain circumstances.
-This means we can only continue to store your data and will not be able to carry out any further processing activities with it until (a) your reasons for your objection is resolved; (b) you consent or (c) further processing is necessary for the protection of our legitimate interests or (d) to exercise or defend a legal claim.
+This means we can only continue to store your data and will not be able to carry out any further processing activities with it until (a) your reasons for your objection is resolved; (b) you consent or (c) further processing is necessary for the protection of our contractual or legal obligations or (d) to exercise or defend a legal claim.

 If we have shared your personal data with third parties, we will notify them about the restricted processing.